Approximation by Quad Meshes in Laguerre Geometry: L-conjugacy and dual curvature radii of a surface with respect to a tangent sphere congruence

 \subsection{L-asymptotic developables and L-asymptotic parameterizations}

 Since points are not preserved under Laguerre transformations, the same is true for curves on surfaces.
 Instead of integrating special directions such as principal directions or asymptotic directions to curves and further to isoparameter curves of special parameterizations, we now have to view tangents as rulings of developable surfaces that are tangent to $f$.
 We call them \emph{tangent developables}.
+Recall that $f$ has no parabolic and umbilic points.

 For principal tangents, this is simple.
 A principal developable is just a developable surface that is tangent to $f$ along a principal curvature line.
 If the curvature line follows the first principal directions, the rulings of the principal developable are orthogonal to them and thus parallel to the second principal direction.
 The arising principal parameterizations constitute orthogonal smooth L-conjugate nets.